Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 then went to the guard room with

-Jack and Beck to crew assembly where
+Jack & back to crew assembly where

 we got some jobs.
 I managed